Bloomingdale Dog Bites Lawyers

 Effective Legal Help

-At Mevorah Law Offices LLC, we evaluate your case at no cost to you, explain your rights and determine the best course of action to help you receive the maximum compensation entitled by law.
-Mevorah Law Offices LLC handles all personal injury cases on a contingency fee basis.
+At Mevorah & Giglio Law Offices, we evaluate your case at no cost to you, explain your rights and determine the best course of action to help you receive the maximum compensation entitled by law.
+Mevorah & Giglio Law Offices handles all personal injury cases on a contingency fee basis.
 This means there are no attorney fees until you win.
 If you or a loved one has been seriously injured from a dog attack, contact us online or call 630-932-9100630-932-9100 today for a free initial consultation.
 We have 4 convenient locations in Bloomingdale, Lombard, Chicago and Naperville or, if you injuries prevent you from coming to us, we will come to you.